-a) Strength assessment :

-- · For plating, ordinary stiffeners and primary supporting members by prescriptive methods. - For the direct strength method (FE analysis) assessment of structural members.
+- a) Strength assessment: - · For plating, ordinary stiffeners and primary supporting members by prescriptive methods. - For the direct strength method (FE analysis) assessment of structural members. - b) Fatique assessment: - · For structural details covered by simplified stress analysis. - · For structural details covered by FE stress analysis.